Applying for Financial Aid

 Award conditions and responsibilities: Be sure to read the materials accompanying your award letter for conditions attached to your award.
 All of the attachments are available under the Documents and Forms on the left hand menu.

 Financial aid disbursement: Financial aid is awarded by the Financial Aid Office, but is disbursed by the ACC Business Office.
 If you have financial aid in excess of your tuition/fees, a check for the balance will be mailed to you approximately six weeks after the start of the semester.
 Financial Aid awards made for the academic year are usually disbursed in two installments; one each semester, assuming you are registered for the number of hours on which your financial aid award was based.

 Summer School and Financial Aid: You will have some Pell funds remaining if you attended less than full time during the fall or spring semester.
 You can expect to receive an email notification of remaining funds by April.
-In the event you have used all of your funds but still have need for the summer semester, you may apply for a part-time scholarship.
+In the event you have used all of your funds but still have need for the summer semester, keep in mind Summer Pell is back!
+You may click HERE for Summer Pell Policy or you may apply for a part-time scholarship.
 These are awarded as funds are available.
 To fill out the scholarship application, please click HERE.

 The ACC Financial Aid Office is located in Room G118, on the first floor of the Gee Building.

 If you have any questions, please stop by, call at 336-506-4340 or e-mail us at firstname.lastname@example.org